tomzo/gocd-yaml-config-plugin/README.md

 ### Tabs

 Tabs are a hash with `<tab-name>: <path>` pairs.
-Path should exist in Go servers artifacts.
+Path should exist in GoCD servers artifacts.
 ```yaml
 tabs:
   tests: test-reports/index.html